 All shellfish are a good source of zinc and oysters are a great source.
 A half dozen oysters contain almost 300% of your daily needs!
-But oysters aren’t exactly something you eat everyday.
+But oysters aren’t exactly something you eat every day.
 Shrimp, on the other hand, is something you’ll always find in my freezer because it makes for fast, cheap, and healthy dinners.
 A 4-ounce serving contains about 15% of your daily needs.
-Try tossing them into stir-fries and pastas, swapping them in for your usual filling on taco night, or making a saucy Thai curry.
+Try tossing them into stir-fries and pasta, swapping them in for your usual filling on taco night, or making a saucy Thai curry.

-Get a recipe: Citrus Shrimp and Avocado Salad from Foodie Crush
+Try the recipe: Citrus Shrimp and Avocado Salad from Foodie Crush

-2. Hemp Hearts
+2. Hemp hearts

 Hemp hearts, also known as hulled or shelled hemp seeds, have a nutty taste that’s a bit like sunflower seeds with a softer texture.
 Just a few tablespoons contain almost half of your daily zinc needs.
 They’re also full of plant-based protein and healthy fats.
 Sprinkle them on everything from yogurt and oatmeal to salads and avocado toast, or blend a few spoonfuls into your morning smoothie.
 You can even use them in place or bread crumbs to make crispy baked chicken tenders.

-3. Shiitake Mushrooms
+3. Shiitake mushrooms